johneckberg/notes/swe_2410/domain_level_oop.md

 - **An Object is something with:**
   - **Responsibility, Identity, Behavior, and State (RIBS)**
 - We need to understand the user stories and the requirements that arise from them.
 The requirements should be self evident from the user stories
 - User stories represent a timeline of what the user wants do to/has to do and the scenarios that might arise from those actions.
-User Stories like, "I want to do x but can't because y"
+User Stories like, "I'm an x and i want to do y"
 - From the DDD link above "Is a technique to describe specific functions the user must perform at each stage of a journey."
 **IS THIS TOO ABSTRACT OF A DEFINITION?
 IS THIS A GOOD DEFINITION?
 YES OR NO?
 IF IT IS, WHAT NEEDS TO CHANGE?**
 **I dont think this is the same definition of user story from Agile**